Coexistence of competing first passage percolation on hyperbolic graphs: Introduction

 Roughly speaking, hyperbolicity means that the sides of any geodesic triangle are ``close'' to one another, and non-amenability means that each finite subset has a large boundary.
 Hyperbolic and non-amenable graphs are classical and important classes of graphs, for example, hyperbolic graphs were introduced by Gromov \cite{Gromov} and can be seen as a discrete analogue of manifolds with negative curvature.
 We will further consider natural assumptions on $G$, such as vertex transitivity and boundedness of degrees.

 In the first theorem, we show that $\Fo$ survives with positive probability for any value of $\lambda$, provided that $\mu$ is small enough.
 This theorem does not require $G$ to be transitive. \begin{Theorem}[Survival of $\Fo$] Let $G$ be a hyperbolic, non-amenable graph of bounded degree.
-For any growth rate $\lambda> 0$ of $\Fl$, there is a value $\mu_0=\mu_0(G,\lambda)>0$ such that whenever $\mu\in(0,\mu_0)$, $\Fo$ survives with positive probability. \end{Theorem} \begin{Remark} $\Fo$ surviving \emph{with positive probability} is the best one can hope for since, for any $\mu>0$ and any $\lambda>0$, with positive probability $\Fo$ dies out: for example, because all neighbors of $o$ are occupied by seeds of $\Fl$.
-Furthermore, non-amenability is essential in Theorem~\ref{thm:survival_FPP_1} since on $\mathbb{Z}$ (which is hyperbolic but amenable) we obtain that $\Fo$ dies out for all $\mu,\lambda>0$. \end{Remark}
+For any growth rate $\lambda> 0$ of $\Fl$, there is a value $\mu_0=\mu_0(G,\lambda)>0$ such that whenever $\mu\in(0,\mu_0)$, $\Fo$ survives with positive probability. \end{Theorem} A trivial and immediate (therefore not very interesting) example of a graph that satisfies the assumptions of Theorem \ref{thm:survival_FPP_1} is an infinite tree of bounded degree.
+Less trivial examples are given by the graphs produced by regular tessellations of the hyperbolic plane. \begin{Remark} $\Fo$ surviving \emph{with positive probability} is the best one can hope for since, for any $\mu>0$ and any $\lambda>0$, with positive probability $\Fo$ dies out: for example, because all neighbors of $o$ are occupied by seeds of $\Fl$.
+Furthermore, non-amenability is essential in Theorem~\ref{thm:survival_FPP_1} since on $\mathbb{Z}$ (which is hyperbolic but amenable) we obtain that $\Fo$ dies out for all $\mu,\lambda>0$. \end{Remark} Theorem~\ref{thm:survival_FPP_1} resembles the result of~\cite[Theorem 1.2]{Stauffer-Sidoravicius-MDLA} on $\mathbb{Z}^d$.
+The main difference is that, on $\mathbb{Z}^d$, $\Fo$ can only survive if $\lambda<1$.
+On hyperbolic, non-amenable graphs, $\Fo$ can survive even if $\lambda$ is arbitrarily large; that is, if $\Fl$ spreads at a much faster rate than $\Fo$.

-Our second result establishes that, regardless of the values of $\mu$ and $\lambda$, $\Fl$ survives almost surely; this result does not even require non-amenability.
-This is a striking difference with the behavior of FPPHE on $\mathbb{Z}^d$, see the related works in Section~\ref{sec:irelated}. \begin{Theorem}[Survival of $\Fl$] Let $G$ be a vertex transitive, hyperbolic graph.
+Our next result establishes that, regardless of the values of $\mu$ and $\lambda$, $\Fl$ survives almost surely; this does not even require non-amenability.
+This is a striking difference with the behavior on $\mathbb{Z}^d$: for example, it shows that there is no strong survival on hyperbolic graphs. \begin{Theorem}[Survival of $\Fl$] Let $G$ be a vertex transitive, hyperbolic graph.
 For any $\mu\in (0,1)$ and $\lambda>0$, $\Fl$ survives almost surely. \end{Theorem}

-As an immediate corollary of the previous two theorems, we establish coexistence for FPPHE on hyperbolic, non-amenable graphs. \begin{Corollary}[Coexistence] Let $G$ be a vertex transitive, hyperbolic, non-amenable graph.
-For all $\lambda>0$ there is a value $\mu_0=\mu_0(G,\lambda)>0$ such that for all $\mu\in(0,\mu_0)$, $\Fo$ and $\Fl$ coexist with positive probability. \end{Corollary}
+As an immediate corollary, we establish coexistence for FPPHE. \begin{Corollary}[Coexistence] Let $G$ be a vertex transitive, hyperbolic, non-amenable graph.
+For all $\lambda>0$ there is a value $\mu_0=\mu_0(G,\lambda)>0$ such that for all $\mu\in(0,\mu_0)$, $\Fo$ and $\Fl$ coexist with positive probability. \end{Corollary} \begin{proof} The proof follows directly by putting together the statements of Theorem \ref{thm:survival_FPP_1} and Theorem \ref{thm:survival_FPP_lambda}. \end{proof}